wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>o Make sure there is no pending Aztec PR required for this Gutenberg release.
-Check the commit hash referred in the gutenberg repo is in the Aztec <code>develop</code> branch.
-If it's not, make sure pending PRs are merged before next steps.</p>
+<p>o Verify all Aztec PRs attached to the "Next Release" milestone or PRs with changes required for this Gutenberg release have been merged before next steps.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->